JOURNEY to Successful Living – Housing Services & Supports

 To Be Considered:

-The Hamilton County Mental Health and Recovery Services Board’s housing continuum includes capacity for an array of housing options in independent settings that support the level of need assessed for individual youth.
+The Hamilton County Mental Health and Recovery Services Board’s housing continuum includes capacity for an array of housing options in independent settings that support the level of need assessed for individual young adult.
 The collaboration between our agency and JOURNEY strengthens this housing capacity both internally and externally to the mental health system, by partnering to assist transition-age youth and young adults in achieving self-sufficiency in their ability to live independently.
-Housing services and supports are based in system of care principles and support the recovery and resiliency of enrolled youth.
-Scope of services includes life skills assessment, training and on-going skills coaching; care coordination, housing assistance, preparation for transition to adult services; and provision of formal and informal supports to strengthen youth’s ability to manage their natural environment.
+Housing services and supports are based in system of care principles and support the recovery and resiliency of enrolled young adults.
+Scope of services includes life skills assessment, training and on-going skills coaching; care coordination, housing assistance, preparation for transition to adult services; and provision of formal and informal supports to strengthen a young adult’s ability to manage their natural environment.

 Transition-age youth and young adults receive on-going supports through broad-based coordination of treatment and support services.
 Treatment planning is strengths-based and futures-oriented with emphasis on achieving permanent housing and self-sufficiency goals.
 Oversight of housing services occurs at the individual, program, and system levels.